-Configure your CDN · Cloudflare Workers docs
+Configure your CDN

 HIT or

-MISS, to indicate whether the content was a “cache hit” or not:
+MISS, to indicate whether the content was cached or not:

 In this tutorial, you built and published a serverless function to Cloudflare Workers for serving assets from cloud storage.
-If you’d like to see the full source code for this application, visit the repo on GitHub.
+If you would like to review the full source code for this application, refer to the repository on GitHub.